DefSLAM: Tracking and Mapping of Deforming Scenes from Monocular Sequences: Abstract

 \section{Abstract}

-We present the first monocular SLAM capable of operating in deforming scenes in real-time.
-Our \mbox{DefSLAM} approach fuses isometric Shape-from-Template (SfT) and \mbox{Non-Rigid} Structure-from-Motion (NRSfM) techniques to deal with the exploratory sequences typical of SLAM.
-A deformation tracking thread recovers the pose of the camera and the deformation of the observed map at frame rate by means of SfT.
-A deformation mapping thread runs in parallel to update the template at keyframe rate by means of NRSfM with a batch of covisible keyframes.
-In our experiments, DefSLAM processes sequences of deforming scenes both in a laboratory controlled experiment and in medical endoscopy sequences, being able to produce accurate 3D models of the scene with respect to the moving camera.
+Monocular SLAM algorithms perform robustly when observing rigid scenes, however, they fail when the observed scene deforms, for example, in medical endoscopy applications.
+We present \mbox{DefSLAM}, the first monocular SLAM capable of operating in deforming scenes in real-time.
+Our approach intertwines Shape-from-Template (SfT) and \mbox{Non-Rigid} \mbox{Structure-from-Motion} (NRSfM) techniques to deal with the exploratory sequences typical of SLAM.
+A deformation tracking thread recovers the pose of the camera and the deformation of the observed map, at frame rate, by means of SfT processing a template that models the scene shape-at-rest.
+A deformation mapping thread runs in parallel with the tracking to update the template, at keyframe rate, by means of an isometric NRSfM processing a batch of full perspective keyframes.
+In our experiments, DefSLAM processes close-up sequences of deforming scenes, both in a laboratory controlled experiment and in medical endoscopy sequences, producing accurate 3D models of the scene with respect to the moving camera.